red-hat-data-services/must-gather/README.md

 # must-gather for Red Hat OpenShift AI

-The must-gather script allows a cluster admin to collect information about various key resources and namespaces for Red Hat OpenShift Data Science.
+The must-gather script allows a cluster admin to collect information about various key resources and namespaces for Red Hat OpenShift AI.

 ## Data Collected